 Stop shopping.
 Yes, there are some good post-holiday deals.
 But if you’re already in debt, you can’t afford to shop the January sales, no matter how good they are.

 Prepare to file your taxes as soon as possible.
 If you’re expecting a tax refund, file your taxes as soon as possible.
-Employers are required to send W-2 forms to employees by Feb.
-2, 2015, so be prepared to file by then at the latest.
+Employers are required to send W-2 forms to employees by early February, so be prepared to file by then at the latest.
 If you use Turbo Tax, a preliminary version is available online now for you to get started.
-Start getting all of your documents together, including charitable contribution receipts, deductible medical expenses, etc. The IRS doesn’t guarantee when you’ll get your refund but as soon as it arrives in your bank account, apply that cash to your debt.
+Start getting all of your documents together, including charitable contribution receipts, deductible medical expenses, etc. The IRS doesn’t guarantee when you’ll get your refund, but as soon as it arrives in your bank account, apply that cash to your debt.

 Apply your pay increase to your debt.
 If you’re fortunate enough to be getting a pay increase this year, start applying the increase to your debt.
 Make additional payments to your cards before the money disappears from your account.